Summary

 History

 The aftermath of the First World War saw the biggest single wave of public commemoration ever with tens of thousands of memorials erected across England.
 This was the result of both the huge impact on communities of the loss of three quarters of a million British lives, and also the official policy of not repatriating the dead, which meant that the memorials provided the main focus of the grief felt at this great loss.
 Local commemoration in Donisthorpe initially took the form of a public recreation ground which was laid out on the south side of Church Street.
 It was opened on 17 April 1920 by Mr John Turner, High Sheriff of Leicestershire.
 In the ensuing years Donisthorpe War Memorial Committee held a series of local events to raise funds to erect a memorial gateway at the Church Street entrance to the playing field.
-A news report in the Nottingham Journal on 21 August 1922 records that the Committee, who having raised about £600 for the purchase of a recreation ground as a war memorial, organised the Donisthorpe Musical Festival and Allotment Holders’ Exhibition on 19 August 1922 with the aim of raising funds towards the £600 estimated cost for the gateway.
-It is therefore believed that the memorial gateway was erected shortly afterwards.
+A news report in the Nottingham Journal on 21 August 1922 records that the Committee, who having raised about £600 for the purchase of a recreation ground as a war memorial, organised the Donisthorpe Musical Festival and Allotment Holders’ Exhibition on 19 August 1922 with the aim of raising funds towards the £600 estimated cost for the installation of an entrance to the recreation ground.
+Fundraising efforts continued, with the gateway installed in 1930.
+A dedication and opening of the gates event was held on 26th April 1930, with a performance by a choir of children from the local schools.
 Following the Second World War the names of the local men who died in that conflict were added to the memorial.
+In the late-C20 a new entrance to the recreation ground was created at the corner of Church Street and Ramscliff Avenue and the gateway is now permanently closed.
+Photographs from the dedication of the gateway depict the supporting pillars as being constructed from large blocks of stone.
+It is thought that these were replaced at some point in the mid-late C20 with the current brick pillars.

 Details